ZsoltFischer/DL_Homework_KorszeruGepeszek/README.md

 The aim of our homework is to create a network that is capable of separating the speech of two speakers who speak simultanously.
 The method of recording is presumed to be single channeled (mono).

 # Data sets
-As data we the use audiobook form of a Charles Dickens novel Hard Times, read by ten different speakers.
-We split and mix these audiobooks
+The data source is the audiobook form of a Charles Dickens novel Hard Times, read by ten different speakers.
+To create input data we split and mix these signals on top of each other.